flavio-rocha/yellow-pages/README.md

 ## Setup

 1. Clone repo from GitHub at https://github.com/flavio-rocha/yellow-pages
 2. Navigate to *yellow-pages* directory
-3. Run *npm i* command (this will install package concurrently) 3.1 Run (or trigger) script *npm run install:all*
+3. Run *npm i* command (this will install package concurrently) 3.1.
+Run (or trigger) script *npm run install:all*
+4. Run (or trigger) script *npm run start*
-4. In browser navigate to http://localhost:3001/
+5. In browser navigate to http://localhost:3001/

 That's all !!!